Capitalize on today’s evolving market dynamics.

 However, by mid-2023, inflation tapered off, and bond yields rose, putting fixed income investors in a more favorable position.1

 Recent experience highlighted TIPS’ potential benefits.
-Because earnings from TIPS are essentially adjusted for inflation, TIPS investors saw income streams grow more significantly during the high inflation period.
+Because TIPS earnings are essentially adjusted for inflation, TIPS investors saw income streams grow more significantly during the high inflation period.
+When inflation is more muted, income may rise, but not as significantly.

-“For a long-term investor, TIPS can offer an opportunity for an investment that keeps pace with living costs,” says Rob Haworth, senior investment strategy director for U.S. Bank Wealth Management.
+“For a long-term investor, TIPS can offer an opportunity for an investment that keeps pace with living costs,” says Rob Haworth, senior investment strategy director with U.S. Bank Asset Management.
+“If there are inflation surprises down the road, TIPS investors will have a degree of protection.”

 TIPS bonds account for inflation by adjusting the principal value of the security in line with the inflation rate.
 When CPI rises, the principal value of a TIPS bond also rises.
 If deflation occurs and CPI drops, the principal value of TIPS drops, too.